 Before you begin the registration process, you may wish to review the registration steps below.
 You will need to satisfy all of the criteria in order to register with the Postgraduate Medical Education Office.

-Please note that the online registration system will be available in April 2018 and that you must be registered by June 27, 2017 to commence your training on July 1, 2018.
+Please note that the online registration system will be available on April 3, 2018 and that you must be registered by June 29, 2018 to commence your training on July 1, 2018.

 You will log into the Registration System using your Queen’s NetId and Password.
 You will be guided through each step of the registration process.
 For some requirements, you will not be permitted to proceed until you have completed the necessary pre-requisite steps.